 Meet Yohannes Abraham

 Yohannes Abraham graduated from Westminster School in 1999.
-He went on to Thomas Jefferson High School for Science and Technology before attending undergraduate classes at Princeton University.
-Continuing his distinguished educational career, Abraham then earned a juris doctor (JD) degree at Yale University.
+He went on to Thomas Jefferson High School for Science and Technology before attending undergraduate classes at Yale University.
+Continuing his distinguished educational career, Abraham then earned a juris doctor (JD) degree at Harvard Business School,

 To learn more about his political background, feel free to also check out this quick biography of his impressive career.